 - Yukon HD, 6.0L, not hybrid, 6.0L, some models starting in 2008 (2018 and later models may have 10 speed)

 Note: Trucks and SUVs have a variety of configurations.
 Look at yours before you order to verify your transmission and clearance.
 Vans especially should check for clearance.
 Some Tahoe and Yukon HD 6.0L, not hybrid, may also have this transmission but most have 6L80 or a 10 speed 10L80.
 PML cannot guarantee a pan will fit.

-Stock capacity 6L90 pan with Level Check Hole: Cadillac CTS-V and Camaro ZL1, some vans and trucks with skid plates may need a pan closer to stock depth.
-See PML 6L90 stock capacity pan, which offers more ground clearance than this deep pan: PML Stock Capacity 6L90 Transmission Pan With Level Check.
+Stock capacity 6L90 pan: Cadillac CTS-V and Camaro ZL1, some vans and trucks with skid plates may need a pan closer to stock depth.
+See PML 6L90 stock capacity pan, which offers more ground clearance than this deep pan: PML Stock Capacity 6L90 Transmission Pan.

-Installation: In many cases, you will need to drop the exhaust to install this pan.
+Installation: In some cases, you will need to drop the exhaust to install this pan.
 You would need to drop the exhaust to service the transmission with the stock pan as three bolts are not otherwise accessible.
 See installation images below that show the routing of the exhaust.

 Our thanks to those who have emailed us pictures of their installations.

 - 2017 Silverado 2500HD 6.0L Denali